NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

   to boot into the new image, it will not be able to recover and will need to be re-flashed.
   The process for this mode is `UPLOAD`, `CONFIRM`, `RESET`.
 * **`TEST_ONLY`**: This mode is useful if you want to run tests on the new image running before confirming it manually as the primary boot image.
+  This mode is recommended for devices that do not support reverting images.
   The process for this mode is `UPLOAD`, `TEST`, `RESET`.

 ### Firmware Upgrade State